apache/trafficcontrol/docs/source/admin/traffic_router/migrationto2-3.rst

 Restore Property Files
 ------------------------------
 The install process does not override or replace any of the files in the /opt/traffic_router/conf directory.
-Previous versions of the traffic_ops.properties and traffic_monitor.properties should still be good.
+Previous versions of the traffic_ops.properties, traffic_monitor.properties and startup.properties should still be good.
 On a new install replace the Traffic Router properties files with the correct ones for the CDN.

 Development Environment Upgrade
 ===============================